 It is a hard process to get someone to buy your products.
 And since they are your existing customers, you should take care of them well so they will be your customers and then loyal customers forever.
 Ideally, sign up for a subscription service and keep using your products.

-And on contrast, the worst thing will be for them to cancel subscription and opt-out from all your marketing activities.
+And on contrast, the worst thing will be for them to cancel their subscription and opt out of all your marketing activities.
 It might be due to any unforeseen circumstances, but what we can foresee is a drop in revenue due to that.

 For example, if you sign up someone for a free trial, they might only log in once and never use it anymore.
 This is very common for most businesses.

-They don’t know how to use, or some even forgot that they signed up for the trial.
+They don’t know how to use it, or some even forgot that they signed up for the trial.

 And at last, they just unsubscribe from the service.

-You goal here is that after someone signed up for your free trial or bought your products, have a follow up session to engage with them and teach them how to use the products.
+Your goal here is that after someone signed up for your free trial or bought your products, have a follow-up session to engage with them and teach them how to use the products.

 Also, you will be reminding them about the advantages of using the products and what they are missing out if they don’t.
 This can in return push them to explore more about it.